Icinga/icingaweb2-module-businessprocess/doc/03-Getting-Started.md

 ### Add to menu

-Business Process configurations can be linked to the Icinga Web 2 menu.
-Only the first five configurations a user is allowed to see will be shown there:
+Business Process configurations can be linked to the Icinga Web menu.
+By default, the first five items are shown.
+This can be adjusted in the module's general configuration.

 ![Add to menu](screenshot/03_getting-started/0208_create-new_add-to-menu.png)